bayssk/odin-recipes/README.md

 # odin-recipes
-A Moc-website to practice the basics of HTML
+A Mock website to practice the basics of HTML